cocode/TrekBot/README.md

 * [BasicTestSuite](https://github.com/cocode/BasicTestSuite) - A test suite of BASIC Programs
 * [TrekBot](https://github.com/cocode/TrekBot) - A tool to exercise the superstartrek program

-All versions are intended to by byte-by-byte compatible, but are not there yet - but they are close.
+All versions, interpreted and compiled, are intended to by byte-by-byte compatible, but are not there yet - but they are close.
 TrekBot and BasicTestSuite are part of the plan to ensure full compatibility.